cleb98/goatAI-Dummy-project/README.md

 * `y_true`: copy of `x`, with the light blue circle surrounded with a red line (4 px internal stroke)

+(to see the image above, firstly you need to download the dataset running main.py)

 |             `x` (input)              |          `y_true` (target)           |
 |:------------------------------------:|:------------------------------------:|
 | ![x0](dataset/samples/train/0_x.png) | ![y0](dataset/samples/train/0_y.png) |